EliasAFlach/reflections/README.md

 Project developed exclusively to enhance understanding of Java Reflection.

 # Set-up
-To run this project, run the following command:
+To run this project, you must have docker on your machine and run the following command:
 #### docker compose -f docker/mysql.yml up -d